-Shakespeare’s “As You Like It” has been a formulaic comedy where the ideals of love and virtues have been shown to be triumphing over everything else.
-The figures in the play are not complex and while each character retains their own distinction there is nothing significant or remarkable to the layers of their unearthing.
-There are some typographical characters in the play that blend in well with theme that it portrays.
+Shakespeare’s “As You Like It” is a formulaic comedy where the ideals of love and virtues triumph over everything else.
+The figures in the play are not complex, and while each character retains their distinction, there is nothing significant or remarkable to the layers of their unearthing.
+There are some typographical characters in the play that blend in well with the theme that it portrays.

 Rosalind is both successful as well as knowledgeable.
-She is also a charming self critic.
-She is also open to be receptive of circumstances quite unlike Jacque who refuses to participate in the foolishness of others around him.
+She is also a charming self-critic.
+She is also open to being receptive to circumstances, unlike Jacque, who refuses to participate in the foolishness of others around him.

 Rosalind is an astute observer and yet likes to mingle with people with wit.

-She even challenges Orlando’s idealism of her pointing it out to be platonic and unreal.
-She even challenges the devotion of Silivius towards Phoebe.
-Overall she is a fresh critic to the irrationality of human behavior and social expectations and yet she maintains grace and demeanor.
+She even challenges Orlando’s idealism by pointing it out to be spiritual and unreal.
+She even challenges her devotion to Silvius toward Phoebe.
+Overall she is a fresh critic of the irrationality of human behavior and social expectations, yet she maintains grace and demeanor.

 However, she is also a softer spirit who gets undone at her lover’s spirit of little tardiness and even faints at the sight of her lover’s blood.
 She is no way away from her feelings and the thicket of human emotions amidst her careful reasoning and balancing wit.

 She stands out as a favorite among feminist Shakespearean critics and comes with boldness and imagination brought to the same plate.